yifeng93/LendingClub_Default/README.md

 After the first stage data clean, I did further feature engineering in this part to prepare different version of data for final model implementation.
 The source code for this part is provided here. &rarr; [Part2_Data_Preparation_Wrangling.ipynb](./Code/Part2_Data_Preparation_Wrangling.ipynb)

+## 3. Models

+> All models are applied using several versions of data set to compare the results.
+E.g., SMOTE and without SMOTE,  with outliers and without outliers.

+### 3.1 Logistic Model

+Logistic model is provided here &rarr; [Part3_Logistic_Model.ipynb](./Code/Part3_Logistic_Model.ipynb).
+In this file, I also tried panelized logistic regression(LASSO) to compare the results.